• Menu

 • go with mainstream medicine; forget the doctors, go with alternative only, etc.

 I had been vegan for a few years prior to diagnosis, and now, all of a sudden I was hearing that I should go keto to starve the cancer.
 Asking doctors about lifestyle changes was leading nowhere.
 The answers regarding nutrition were usually: eat anything, just keep eating, so that you don’t weaken your body too much.
-It took me a long time to find an optimal diet that seems best suited to my body’s needs.
+It took me a long time to find an optimal diet (LINK) that seems best suited to my body’s needs.

 During chemo, 2016